igrafx/KNIME-Mining-connector/howto.md

 git clone https://github.com/igrafx/KNIME-Mining-connector.git
 ```

-Doing this will clone the iGrafx KNIME Mining Connector Github repository to the new folder you have created.
-This simply means that the project was copied from Github to your new folder.
+Doing this will clone the iGrafx KNIME Mining Connector GitHub repository to the new folder you have created.
+This simply means that the project was copied from GitHub to your new folder.

 ### Checking the Project Structure